KinneretLab/.github/profile/README.md

 EPySegAdapter - Our application of EPySeg, a package for segmenting cells in 2D epithelia: https://github.com/baigouy/EPySeg.

 OrientationAnalysis - Extracting orientation field and further analysis of nematic fibre orientation.
+Includes code adapted from Vahid K. Alilou (2024).
+FingerPrint Matching: A simple approach (https://github.com/alilou63/fingerprint).

 PostSegmentationAnalysis - Quantification of cell-based measures from cell segmented images and tools for analysis in relation to fibre organisation.